 List of knowledge gaps

-The identification of knowledge gaps was performed according to a pre-specified protocol (supplementary appendix 1), as follows: All knowledge gaps were included that were identified by significant disagreement (≥25%) among experts during the first international consensus conference on OPS10 and the first OPBC consensus conference on NSM11.
+The identification of knowledge gaps was performed according to a pre-specified protocol (pages 2-8, supplementary material), as follows: All knowledge gaps were included that were identified by significant disagreement (≥25%) among experts during the first international consensus conference on OPS10 and the first OPBC consensus conference on NSM11.
 The seven scientific secretaries were tasked with adding key knowledge gaps in oncoplastic breast surgery practice and research to this list based on their expert opinion.
 All 424 OPBC members were informed via a newsletter of the upcoming Delphi process and were able to give feedback, as well as report additional knowledge gaps.
 In order to identify key literature in the field that may indicate whether a knowledge gap had already been well addressed, two scientific secretaries performed a specific PubMed search in January 2019 using search terms related to research needs and nipple- or skin-sparing mastectomy and OPS (search strategy: “inconclusive”[tiab] OR “unknown”[tiab] OR "further research"[tiab] OR "research need"[tiab] OR “gap”[tiab] OR “priority”[tiab] OR “unmet”[tiab]) AND “skin AND mastectomy” OR “nipple AND mastectomy” OR ("mammaplasty"[Mesh]) OR (“oncoplastic” OR "oncoplastic surgery" OR "oncoplastic technique" OR "oncoplastic breast conservation" OR "oncoplastic breast reduction" OR "oncoplastic breast surgery" OR "oncoplastic approaches" OR "oncoplastic techniques") OR ("therapeutic mammaplasty" OR mammaplasties OR mammoplasty OR mammoplasties) OR ("breast conserving surgery" OR "partial breast reconstruction" OR "conservative breast surgery" OR "Breast Conservation Therapy" OR "oncoplastic approach"[tiab]).
 The same two scientific secretaries queried clinicaltrial.gov (using search terms “breast cancer” for condition/disease and “nipple-sparing” or “skin-sparing” or “oncoplastic”) to obtain information on ongoing clinical trials indicating that knowledge gaps may be sufficiently addressed in the near future.
 The scientific secretaries adjusted and finalised the list of knowledge gaps.

 Delphi process

-The prioritisation of knowledge gaps was performed according to a pre-specified Delphi process (supplementary appendix ).
+The prioritisation of knowledge gaps was performed according to a pre-specified Delphi process (pages 3-4, supplementary material).
 Two rounds of electronic surveys were sent to all OPBC members to assess the importance of knowledge gaps with anonymised feedback of results.
 Importance was defined as need for knowledge to guide clinical practice and research, as opposed to knowledge of theoretical or purely scientific interest.